Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Data

-In the context of this study, we use different proxies of the SFR, which we refer to as “embedded” and “exposed”.
+To extend the previous analysis of \citetalias{Kim_2022_environmental_dep}, we include an additional proxy of the SFR available in the mid-IR.
 Specifically, we use the 21~$\mu$m associated with dust-continuum emission as a proxy for dust-embedded star formation and refer to the embedded feedback phase as the time when both 21$\mu$m and CO are simultaneously visible, regardless of H$\alpha$ being detected.
 We further refer to the “obscured” phase of star formation when only 21$\mu$m is visible without H$\alpha$.
 The MIRI/21~$\mu$m observations are drawn from the JWST-PHANGS surveys (Cycle 1; GO \#2107, \citealt{Lee_2023_phangs_jwst} and Cycle 2, GO \#3707, PI: Leroy, \citealt{Chown_CO_IR_2025}), that observed a subsample of the PHANGS-ALMA survey in the near-IR with MIRI and NIRCam.
 We focus on the MIRI/21~$\mu$m maps obtained at a spatial resolution of 0.67\arcsec\;\citep{Lee_2023_phangs_jwst}.
 A detailed overview of the data reduction can be found in \cite{Williams_2024_jwstphangs_cycle1}, and the entire PHANGS-JWST sample is presented in \cite{Chown_CO_IR_2025}.